daniel-wenzel/purposize/readme.md

 --- | ---
 purposes | List of all purposes name | Name of the purpose relevantFields | Specifies the data fields that are relevant to the specific purpose for each table.
-Make sure that the table name corresponds to your sequelize model name. retentionPeriod | Specifies the maximum storage duration for the data fields linked to this purpose.
+Make sure that the table name corresponds to your sequelize model name and the field names correspond to your column names (data fields in your model). retentionPeriod | Specifies the maximum storage duration for the data fields linked to this purpose.
 Storage duration must be a number and is treated as days.
 Default is `-1` which means the data is stored infinitly. loggingLevel | Specifies which database interactions should be logged.
 Must be one of the following values: `ACCESS`, `CHANGE` or `ALL`.
 See logging level specification for more details.
 Default is `NONE`.